Introduction to Relay Logic Control - Symbols, Working and Examples

 Understanding Relay Logic Circuit Working

-In rung 1, the push button is Off and hence it does not allow the current to pass through it.
+In rung 1, the push button is off, and hence it does not allow the current to pass through it.
 Therefore, there is no output through rung 1.

-In rung 2, the push button is On and therefore, current passes from the high voltage rail to the low voltage rail and the Pilot Lamp 1 glows.
+In rung 2, the push button is on and therefore, current passes from the high voltage rail to the low voltage rail and the Pilot Lamp 1 glows.

-In rung 3, the contact is Normally Open, therefore Pilot lamp 2 remains Off and there is no flow of current or output through the rung.
+In rung 3, the contact is Normally Open; therefore, Pilot lamp 2 remains off, and there is no flow of current or output through the rung.

-Basic Logic Gates Using Relay Logic
+Basic Relay Logic Gate

-1. OR Gate – Truth table for OR gate is as shown –
+1. OR Gate – Truth table for OR gate is as shown

 A